 Vintage Versus Modern Cast Iron

 Before you go out and buy a collection of cast iron you should know that they are not equal in quality.
-The best cast iron pans are vintage.
+The best cast iron pans are often vintage.
 Modern manufacturing just isn’t done with the same care.
 Vintage pans are lighter and have a smooth cooking surface.
 They are wonderful to cook with.
-New cast iron pans are usually heavy and have a rough surface.
-I cook just fine with them but for things like eggs I always grab a vintage pan.
+New cast iron pans are usually heavier and have a rougher surface.
+I do have a set of “modern” Lodge pans that we use every day and I am happy with them.

 You can hunt for old pans at flea markets, antique stores, auctions, and in friends and families basements!
 Start asking around.
 If you can’t find old pans, there are a small number of companies that are producing cast iron pans the old fashioned way.
 They are quite expensive compared to finding them used but they look wonderful and considering the pan will last forever, it’s a pretty good investment to consider.
 I have not tried them, but if you want to find out more here are the websites: Smithey Iron Ware & Field Company.